bkerley/treegram/README.md

 I welcome contributions and pull requests!
 However, this isn't my job or anything so it may take some time for me to get to them.

+Contributors are expected to abide by the Contributor Convenant as detailed in `CODE_OF_CONDUCT.md`

 Join the #treegram channel on the Code for Miami chat: http://cfm-invite.herokuapp.com

 # help